ckarlof/engineering-roles/managers/engineering_manager.md

 Engineering Manager
 ===================

+*Lead a team with a focused mission, and deliver through the technical accomplishments of others rather than your own.*

 ### Should haves
 * A few years experience as a tech or team lead
 * An understanding of how engineering teams work and how they collaborate with other functions (QA, product, UX, marketing, release management, etc.)